SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

 .. _service_architecture:

-RENGA Architecture
+Renga Architecture
 ==================

-This document describes the architecture of the (web) services that are part of the **RENGA** platform.
+This document describes the architecture of the (web) services that are part of the **Renga** platform.

 .. _fig-architecture: